 ∞ Pack food wherever you go.
 Even if you won’t be there for long, pack at least a snack and water.
 This helps with cranky kids and avoiding high cost emergency food purchases.

 ∞ Take advantage of your local library.
 I spend a lot of time looking at the Summer Reading events at our county library each week.
 We go to many events throughout the summer and check out books and movies each week while we are there.
 It is so nice to have the time to do this and with the summer reading programs, we all earn prizes for reading!
-See my post Summer Reading Programs 2017 for details on this year’s programs.
+See my posts for details on this year’s programs.

 ∞ Look out for ice cream coupons.
 We have found ice cream coupons in our coupon mailer that comes in our mailbox every week.
 Check local calendars, too.
 Here in St. Louis, we have a calendar called the Town Planner.
 It is mailed to families every year and has coupons tailored for your area.
 They also have coupons on their website.
 Another source for ice cream coupons is your local Valpak.
 These come in the mail in some areas and they also have a website, too.
 You might not always find coupons for the location you want, but sometimes the drive can be worth the savings!
 You might also earn ice cream coupons from your Summer Reading programs.

 ∞ Forget about your thermostat timer.
 Keep your thermostat set as if you are not home and then adjust as you feel it is too hot in the house!
 For related tips, see my post Saving money and energy on Shabbos.

 ∞ Use your birthday freebies.
 If your birthday falls in the summer, or if your kids’ do, be sure to sign up for those birthday freebies!
 See my posts: